renovatebot/renovate/lib/modules/manager/regex/readme.md

 In order for Renovate to look up a dependency and decide about updates, it then needs the following information about each dependency:

 - The dependency's name
-- Which `datasource` to look up (e.g. npm, Docker, GitHub tags, etc)
+- Which [`datasource`](https://docs.renovatebot.com/modules/datasource/#supported-datasources) to look up (e.g. [npm](https://docs.renovatebot.com/modules/datasource/#npm-datasource), [Docker](https://docs.renovatebot.com/modules/datasource/#docker-datasource), [GitHub tags](https://docs.renovatebot.com/modules/datasource/#github-tags-datasource), [etc.](https://docs.renovatebot.com/modules/datasource/#supported-datasources))
-- Which version scheme to apply (defaults to `semver`, but also may be other values like `pep440`)
+- Which [version scheme](https://docs.renovatebot.com/modules/versioning/#supported-versioning) to apply (defaults to [`semver`](https://docs.renovatebot.com/modules/versioning/#semantic-versioning), but also may be other values like [`pep440`](https://docs.renovatebot.com/modules/versioning/#pep440-versioning))

+Note: capture groups below are similar to [available fields](https://docs.renovatebot.com/templates/#other-available-fields), but these available fields are not available in templates below, because most of those are coming from managers, and `regex` is a manager.

 Configuration-wise, it works like this:

 - You must capture the `currentValue` of the dependency in a named capture group
-- You must have either a `depName` capture group or a `depNameTemplate` config field
+- You must have either a `depName` capture group or a [`depNameTemplate` config field](https://docs.renovatebot.com/configuration-options/#depnametemplate)
-- You can optionally have a `packageName` capture group or a `packageNameTemplate` if it differs from `depName`
+- You can optionally have a `packageName` capture group or a [`packageNameTemplate` config field] if it differs from `depName`
-- You must have either a `datasource` capture group or a `datasourceTemplate` config field
+- You must have either a [`datasource` capture group](https://docs.renovatebot.com/modules/datasource/#supported-datasources) or a [`datasourceTemplate` config field](https://docs.renovatebot.com/configuration-options/#datasourcetemplate)
-- You can optionally have a `depType` capture group or a `depTypeTemplate` config field
+- You can optionally have a `depType` capture group or a [`depTypeTemplate` config field](https://docs.renovatebot.com/configuration-options/#deptypetemplate)
+  See [manager specific documentation pages](https://docs.renovatebot.com/modules/manager/#supported-managers) for recommended values, other values are also possible.
-- You can optionally have a `versioning` capture group or a `versioningTemplate` config field.
+- You can optionally have a [`versioning` capture group](https://docs.renovatebot.com/modules/versioning/#supported-versioning) or a [`versioningTemplate` config field](https://docs.renovatebot.com/configuration-options/#versioningtemplate).
 If neither are present, `semver` will be used as the default
-- You can optionally have an `extractVersion` capture group or an `extractVersionTemplate` config field
+- You can optionally have an `extractVersion` capture group or an [`extractVersionTemplate` config field](https://docs.renovatebot.com/configuration-options/#extractversiontemplate)
-- You can optionally have a `currentDigest` capture group.
+- You can optionally have a [`currentDigest` capture group](https://docs.renovatebot.com/configuration-options/#digest).
-- You can optionally have a `registryUrl` capture group or a `registryUrlTemplate` config field
+- You can optionally have a [`registryUrl` capture group](https://docs.renovatebot.com/configuration-options/#registryurls) or a [`registryUrlTemplate` config field](https://docs.renovatebot.com/configuration-options/#registryurltemplate)
-  - If it's a valid URL, it will be converted to the `registryUrls` field as a single-length array.
+  - If it's a valid URL, it will be converted to the [`registryUrls` field](https://docs.renovatebot.com/configuration-options/#registryurls) as a single-length array.

 ### Regular Expression Capture Groups